boomermath/inconel/README.md

 ## For ppl who fork this:
 This is just a frontend!
 The proxies are externally hosted!
-If you want to attach your own proxies (instead of mooching off of mine) go to js/surf.js and change the domain variables.
+You have to attach your own proxies (or use my site https://inconel.ml) in js/surf.js (domain variables).

 ## Credits:
 TitaniumNetwork - for developing these amazing proxies!